YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 Being a vim user didn't help me.
 Similarly, to the neurons pathways for pairs of letters I've described above, I've found my muscle memory had many vim specific pathways I'll have to reconstruct.

 For example, copying the current word in vim normal mode is **yw**.
 My brain had a pathway just for that.
-My hands knew what to go when I want to copy a word.
+My hands knew where to go when I want to copy a word.
 But now, **y** has moved to another position.
 I had to rewire the **yw** muscle memory.
 <br/><br/>
 Some people edit their vim settings with many Colemak definitions to ease the move to Colemak.